 2. Vulnerable While Still Unsure of Self

 Similarly, when you’re getting to know a guy in a dating relationship, you become vulnerable to him by sharing your thoughts and beliefs and feelings with him.
 This vulnerability is important for any relationship- friendships or dating- but when you like a guy it can be hard for you to know how much is okay to share.
 And if you don’t have a strong sense of self when you’re in high school, it can be easy to share everything with him to gain validation.

 3. Super Busy in High School

 When I was in high school I was in two choirs and insanely involved in my youth group.
 I also took several AP classes, so schoolwork took up a bunch of my time too.
 And I worked.
 Realistically, I knew I could make a relationship work despite my busyness, but it would be hard.
 Especially considering how the guy I liked was super busy too.

 4. If It’s Gonna Happen, it’s Gonna Happen

 If the guy in question was the right guy for me, then it wouldn’t matter whether or not we dated in high school.
 We would eventually start dating and then get married.
 No need to stress about if he’s “the one” or not when in high school.

 5. The Purpose of Dating is Marriage, Not Getting Married Anytime Soon

 Okay, first I feel like I need to say that I know some people get married right after they graduate high school, and that is a different story.
-For me personally though, I knew I didn’t want to get married until I had graduated collage.
+For me personally, though, I knew I didn’t want to get married until I had graduated college.
 So dating in high school meant it would be a really long time before he and I could get married.

 6. You’re Not Alone